 · Urban forested natural areas are critical places to improve the quality of life for city residents, but need management intervention to thrive and sustain

 · Invasive species removal is the most common management activity and the top challenge organizations face

 · Respondents collaborate locally, however less than half participate in a regional or national network

 · There are opportunities to strengthen ties with the fields of public health, urban planning, and climate resilience

 Altogether, urban natural areas comprise 1.7 million acres, larger than the state of Delaware.
 Natural areas are the largest concentrations of urban parkland, and represent a huge opportunity to increase local biodiversity, to preserve our natural heritage, and to provide health, social, and climate resilience benefits for more than 80% of Americans.

-You can read the full report, Untapped Common Ground: The Care of Forested Natural Areas in American Cities, at naturalareasnyc.org/national.
+Read the full report, Untapped Common Ground: The Care of Forested Natural Areas in American Cities.